 Learn about Abdominal Aortic Aneurysm

-Watch this WABC-TV "Long Island Viewpoint" segment (7:30 min; following ad) in which Dr. Apostolos K. Tassiopoulos, chief of vascular surgery, talks about abdominal aortic aneurysm (AAA), and describes its complications, risk factors, detection, and treatment:
+Watch this WABC-TV "Long Island Viewpoint" segment (7:30 min; following ad) in which Dr. Apostolos K. Tassiopoulos, chief of vascular and endovascular surgery, talks about abdominal aortic aneurysm (AAA), and describes its complications, risk factors, detection, and treatment:

 Click here for information about abdominal aortic aneurysm provided by Stony Brook Medicine University Physicians.